Tag Archives: soft tissue therapy

 Migraine headaches just absolutely suck!
 They can wreak havoc on your day and leave you lying in a dark room praying for relief.
 Migraine sufferers know they would literally “TRY ANYTHING” to get rid of their pain.
 Migraine headaches have an array of symptoms and can vary from person to person.
 Some migraines come without … Continue reading Migraine Headaches

-The best post visit instructions after a chiropractic visit.
+This article will discuss the best post-visit instructions after a treatment at Back to Function.
 Make sure to consult with your Back to Function doctor as your condition is unique and may require slight alterations from this list of instructions.
-Visit Compliance: Carefully follow the recommended schedule of appointments that your BTF doctors have set up for you.
-They are designed … Continue reading The Best Post Visit Instructions After a Chiropractic Visit
+Visit Compliance: Carefully follow the recommended schedule of appointments that your BTF doctors have set … Continue reading The Best Post-Visit Instructions After a BTF Treatment

 Complex regional pain syndrome (CRPS) is a chronic pain condition that affects one of the following limbs: feet, legs, hands or arms, most likely after an injury or trauma to that limb.
 It is believed that this condition can be caused by a malfunction or damage to the nervous systems.
 The hallmark signs of CRPS … Continue reading Complex Regional Pain Syndrome

 What kind of shoes should you be wearing for your workouts?
 Many of us choose the shoes that we see advertised on television or on the internet that our favorite athlete is promoting.
 But is that the best shoe to maximize your training?
 Check out the video review below to see what shoes fitness training … Continue reading The Best Shoes for Your Next Workout